Best things to do in Stanthorpe and Granite Belt Region

 Cost: Free

-21 Aloomba Lavender Farm
+25 Aloomba Lavender Farm

 The Aloomba Lavender Farm covers 6 acres of rolling purple fields (in season, that is) with around 120,000 plants.
-The property is part of a much larger 4000-acre cattle farm just to the east of Stanthorpe.
+The property is part of a much larger 4000-acre cattle farm just east of Stanthorpe.
 It’s beautiful enough that many couples choose to get married here.

 At the farm, you can enjoy the views and peruse the gift shop, which is stocked full of lavender products, from dried bunches to skincare.
 They also have a very cute bed and breakfast onsite and camping facilities.